OperationCode/algorithms/solutions/data-structures/linked-list/README.md

   - Find the node with the target value.
   - Set the found node's `next` to the new node.
   - Set new node's `next` to the found node's `next.
+  - If the node is inserted at the end, the tail needs to be set correctly.
 - Utilize the previously written `find` method to find the node.

 ### `delete(value)`